Discourse for Community: Strengths & Weakness

 🚨Shameless Plug Alert🚨

-At Chord we're building tools so that community members' ability to find relevant information or people in their community isn't limited by the platforms that their community exists on.
+At Surf we're building tools so that community members' ability to find relevant information or people in their community isn't limited by the platforms that their community exists on.
 Search is difficult and often siloed on a per platform basis, that's why we're building a universal search engine to help communities connect members to the information & expertise they need, when they need it.

 In short, we think Discourse is best used for communities in which information storage and conversation archiving is the highest priority.
 You can make Discourse go an incredibly long way with some technical know-how or the budget to pay for hosting and customizations directly from the company.